NORM-ROAST/norm-roast/_pages/about.md

 ## License

-All information and documents provided by this site are published under the [GFDLv1.3 License](https://www.gnu.org/licenses/fdl-1.3.en.html){:target="_blank"}.
+All information and documents provided on this site are published under the [GFDLv1.3 License](https://www.gnu.org/licenses/fdl-1.3.en.html){:target="_blank"}.